Center-for-Global-Development/msa-amc-sizing/index.md

     <li>Our model does not capture knowledge spillovers between attempts and firms nor the value of having multiple successful innovations rather than just one. </li>
     </ul>

 Additional resources about pull mechanisms are available on the Market Shaping Acceleerator's website.
-We also encourage practitioners to contact us to discuss specific applications, as each situation requires careful consideration of context-specific factors that may influence optimal incentive design.
+We also welcome practitioners to contact us to discuss specific applications, as each situation requires careful consideration of context-specific factors that may influence optimal incentive design.

 <h2 id="appendix">Appendix</h2>